WGTA (TV): History

 On October 29, 2007, Media General announced that it was exploring the sale of WNEG.
 This was followed on June 25, 2008, with an announcement that the station would be sold to the University of Georgia Research Foundation, with plans to use channel 32 as a training facility for students in the university's Henry W. Grady College of Journalism and Mass Communication.
 The university took control on October 15; at that time, CBS programming was dropped and replaced with programming from the America One and This TV networks.
 UGA moved the operations of WNEG-TV from its studios in Toccoa to the university campus in Athens in the fall of 2009, and also added more locally produced programming.
-As a result of WNEG dropping CBS, WSPA now serves as northeast Georgia's default CBS affiliate, while WGCL-TV (the former WGNX) became the exclusive CBS affiliate for the Atlanta market.
+As a result of WNEG dropping CBS, the network's default affiliates became WSPA for northeast Georgia until August 2026 when the network moved to the third subchannel of NBC affiliate WYFF (channel 4) and WGCL-TV (the former WGNX) for the Atlanta market until August 2025 when CBS converted WUPA (channel 69) into an owned-and-operated station.

-Among the syndicated programs acquired by the station after the University of Georgia took over operations included reruns of Degrassi: The Next Generation and Family Feud (the latter of which had aired on MyNetworkTV affiliate WMYA-TV (channel 40, now a Dabl affiliate) for seven years at the time of its move).
+Among the syndicated programs acquired by the station after the University of Georgia took over operations included reruns of Degrassi: The Next Generation and Family Feud (the latter of which had aired on MyNetworkTV affiliate WMYA-TV (channel 40, now a Roar affiliate) for seven years at the time of its move).

 WUGA-TV logo as an Educational independent.

-On December 23, 2010, UGA announced it would enter into a programming partnership with the Georgia Public Telecommunications Commission, which would provide programming from Georgia Public Broadcasting to WNEG, with most of the content coming from its GPB Knowledge subchannel.
+On December 23, 2010, UGA announced it would enter into a programming partnership with the Georgia Public Telecommunications Commission, which would provide programming from Georgia Public Broadcasting (GPB) to WNEG, with most of the content coming from its GPB Knowledge subchannel.
 The university subsequently filed an application to the Federal Communications Commission (FCC) to convert the station's license to non-commercial status; UGA cited a reduction of advertising revenue, resulting from the economic downturn and the loss of the station's CBS affiliation.
 The station also announced its intention to change its call letters to WUGA-TV.
 On January 6, 2011, WNEG announced that it would undergo a staff reorganization, with twelve permanent staff members and five temporary staffers being laid off in the restructuring; the station also eliminated its news operation, with a student-produced newscast, UGA Newssource, replacing it on January 31 (in the interim, the only news programming on WNEG was an America One-provided national newscast produced by Independent News Network).
-In addition, WNEG's This TV affiliation ended on January 1, 2011, with the movie-focused network moving to a subchannel of NBC affiliate WYFF (channel 4).
+In addition, WNEG's This TV affiliation ended on January 1, 2011, with the movie-focused network moving to a subchannel of WYFF.
 WUGA-TV was operated in conjunction with WUGA radio (91.7 FM), whose license is owned by the Georgia Public Telecommunications Commission, but is operated by the University of Georgia.